Kenneth N. Stevens: Contributions to phonology

 Stevens' methodology in the investigation of speech sounds is organized into three steps.
 The first step is to use physics (mainly tube models) to model the shape of the articulators (e.g. the shapes of the front and back cavity, rounding or non-rounding of lips, etc).
 Based on the articulatory tube models, resonant frequencies can be calculated, which are the formant frequencies.
 Once the resonant frequencies are calculated, speech data are collected and analyzed to compare to theoretical calculations.
 This second stage is mainly experimental, where tokens of interest are usually recorded either in isolation, and/or embedded in a controlled carrier phrase, usually spoken by both several female/male native speakers of the language.
 The key to data collection is controlling for as many factors as possible so that the acoustic evidence of interest can be investigated with minimum amount of artifacts.
 The last stage in the investigation is to compare the data results with the theoretical predictions and to account for the differences that occur.
 Differences can sometimes be explained by the fact that tube models usually are simplified as to not account for loss due to softness of vocal walls (though resistors can be added to the theoretical model).
 Subglottal system might also affect the vocal tract productive system when the glottal opening is large (please see research on subglottal resonance on effects of speech).
-Theretical model predictions can give general predictions about what one can expect to find in real speech, and evidence from real speech can also help refine the original model, and give better insight to the production of speech sounds.
+Theoretical model predictions can give general predictions about what one can expect to find in real speech, and evidence from real speech can also help refine the original model, and give better insight to the production of speech sounds.